-Beginning in 2014, the college also participates in the “Local Debt Recovery Program” through the State of Illinois Comptroller’s offices.
+Beginning in 2014, the college also participates in the “Local Debt Recovery Program” through the State of Illinois .
 Under LDRP, any state payments (i.e. state tax refunds) that are payable to the student may be offset and paid directly to Black Hawk College to satisfy past due balances.
-You will be notified by the Comptroller’s Office when an offset has taken place.
-Any questions regarding an offset should be directed to the Comptroller’s office at 312-814-3282.
+You will be notified by the State of Illinois when an offset has taken place.
+Contact the Bursars Office at 309-796-5336 if you have questions regarding an offset.

 Checks that are written for payment cannot be written for more than the amount due with the intention of receiving cash back.